 Enable Remote Desktop on Ubuntu Linux

-Ubuntu Linux, starting with version 22.04 LTS, includes a built-in remote desktop sharing feature that integrates with the GNOME desktop environment.
+Ubuntu Linux, starting with version 22.04 LTS, has a built-in way to share your desktop.
+This feature works with the GNOME desktop.

 Open Settings, click Sharing, and turn on the main Sharing switch.
 Then, enable Remote Desktop and Remote Control within the Remote Desktop sub-menu to allow others to view and control your screen.